NeLy-EPFL/LiftPose3D/README.md

-## Note: We're currently working a significant update of the code for revisions.
+## Note: We're currently working on a significant update of the code for revisions.
 It should be released in the next few weeks.
 Please be patient and get in touch if you have questions.

 # LiftPose3D
 <p align="center">